ferro/ferro/README.md

 * `options:` CoffeeKup template of the extension's options page, converted to HTML before packaging
 * `ferro:` CoffeeKup template of the main UI, converted to JS before packaging

+Since in all my wisdom I didn't use classes, `types.txt` lists the fields of different types of suggestions.

 # Credits

  - Nicholas Jitkoff and the Quicksilver development community for [Quicksilver](http://qsapp.com/), which inspired Ferro